KnownScripts/ks-driftschool/README.md

 Repaired driftschool from NoPixel out of adamant to cerulean

-# What to do to make it work
+# To make it work

 * Add drawtxt3D into your framework functions